The welcome process is one of the most important elements in creating a strong foundation for the guest experience.

-We think it’s best to split your vacation rental welcome book into handy sections for easy navigation.
-Here are our top suggestions on what to include!
+That’s why we think it would be best to split the vacation rental welcome book into handy sections for easy navigation.

 1. Welcome Information

 This personal “hello” will not only be a friendly way of introducing yourself to your guests, but it will also show them you really care about the experience they have in your home.

 2. Arrival & Departure Information

 If you’re planning to send an electronic copy of your welcome book via email before guests are due to arrive, it’s a good idea to include arrival and departure details within the first few pages.

 3. Activities Guide

 That’s why you should dedicate a section of your welcome book to the activities and attractions your area has to offer.

 Additionally (depending on your rental location), you may want to create a section for each of the most popular leisure pursuits, such as walks/hikes, cycle routes, beaches, and watersports, plus shopping options like fresh produce and second-hand markets.

 4. Eating and Drinking Guide

 Follow this with a list of your own favorite restaurants, bars and lunch spots, along with recommended dishes to try at these eateries.

 Don’t forget to include telephone numbers, website or TripAdvisor links and a map if you can!
 This will help guests find them easier and make reservations if needed.

 All vacation rentals are different, so even if your guest has stayed at plenty in the past, that’s not to say they’ll know your vacation rental house rules unless you set them out clearly.